 Preheat the broiler, if it's separate from your oven.

 Place 1 tablespoon of the wine in the bottom of each gratin dish.

+With a small sharp knife, remove the white muscle and membrane from the side of each scallop and discard.
+Pat the scallops dry with paper towels and distribute them among the 3 dishes.
+Spoon the garlic butter evenly over the top of the scallops.
 Bake for 10 to 12 minutes, until the topping is golden and sizzling and the scallops are barely done.
 If you want the top crustier, place the dishes under the broiler for 2 minutes, until browned.
 Finish with a squeeze of fresh lemon juice and a sprinkling of chopped parsley and serve immediately with crusty French bread